 Welcome to our customer service page!
 Here you can find payment and billing information, ways to detect leaks, water conservation tips, boil order advisories, and more.

-We distribute water to rural areas of Madison, Bond, St. Claire, and Clinton counties.
+We distribute water to rural areas of Madison, Bond, St. Clair, and Clinton counties.
 If you need to find out if your property is under our jurisdiction, give us a call at 618-654-4542.

 Tap on fee: $3,500

 Reconnect Tap on Fee: $2,500

 Customer activation deposit: $100

 The monthly bill will be computed on the following rate schedule:

 Next 2,000 gallons per month: $7.95 per 1,000 gallons